wangqinNick/tp/docs/DeveloperGuide.md

 The main sequence diagram can be broken into three parts representing each of these phases.

 ![Sequence diagram 1 for Main loop](https://github.com/AY2021S1-CS2113T-T09-2/tp/blob/master/docs/diagrams/MainSequenceDiagram1.png?raw=true)
-ra.VI's `start()` method initialises all the classes used by the main class, like TextUi, InputOutputManager, and more.
-TimeTableManager may need user input to be initialised, and so it is placed in a validation loop.
+The main class `Ravi`'s `start()` method initialises all the classes used by the main class, like `TextUi`, `InputOutputManager`, and more. `TimeTableManager` may need user input to be initialised, and so it is placed in a validation loop.
 A welcome message is shown at the end of the initialisation phase.

 ![Sequence diagram 2 for Main loop](https://github.com/AY2021S1-CS2113T-T09-2/tp/blob/master/docs/diagrams/MainSequenceDiagram2.png?raw=true)
-The main loop is contained in the 'runCommandLoopUntilExitCommand()' method.
+The main loop is contained in the `runCommandLoopUntilExitCommand() method.
 The main loop follows the following steps:
-1. Get the user command as a string.
+1. Get the user input as a string.
-2. Parse the command using Parser.
-Parser will return a Command object.
+2. Parse the input using `Parser`. `Parser` will return a `Command` object.
-3. Execute the Command object with the `execute()` method.
-This will do the necessary work and return a CommandResult object.
+3. Execute the `Command` object with the `execute()` method.
+This will do the necessary work and return a `CommandResult` object.
-4. If any data was changed, StateManager will run `saveState()` to facilitate undo commands.
+4. If any data was changed, `StateManager` will run `saveState()` to facilitate undo commands.
-5. Finally, use the CommandResult object to show the result of the command to the user using TextUi.
+5. Finally, use the `CommandResult` object to show the result of the `Command` to the user using `TextUi`.

-Note that the Command and CommandResult objects are destroyed at the end of the method.
-Additionally, the Parser object is destroyed after each use.
+Note that the `Command` and `CommandResult` objects are destroyed at the end of the method.
+Additionally, the `Parser` object is destroyed after each use.

 ![Sequence diagram 3 for Main loop](https://github.com/AY2021S1-CS2113T-T09-2/tp/blob/master/docs/diagrams/MainSequenceDiagram3.png?raw=true)
-After exiting the main loop, the main class calls InputOutputManager's saving methods to save all user data.
+After exiting the main loop, the main class calls `InputOutputManager`'s saving methods to save all user data.
 After that, the program terminates.

 ### Add/Delete Feature
-This feature is facilitated by the TaskManager, ModuleManager classes.
+This feature is facilitated by the `TaskManager`, `ModuleManager` classes.
-Extending from the abstract Command class are the AddModule, AddTask Command classes.
+Extending from the abstract `Command` class are the `AddModuleCommand` and `AddTaskCommand` classes.
 This feature implements the following operations:
-* AddTask - Add a task to the task list through `TaskManager.add()`
+* Add tasks - Add a task to the task list through `TaskManager.add()`
-* AddModule - Add a module to the module list through `ModuleManager.add()`
+* Add modules - Add a module to the module list through `ModuleManager.add()`
-* DeleteTask - Deletes a task from the task list through `TaskManager.delete()`
+* Delete tasks - Deletes a task from the task list through `TaskManager.delete()`
-* DeleteModule - Deletes a module from the module list through `ModuleManager.delete()`
+* Delete modules - Deletes a module from the module list through `ModuleManager.delete()`

 ![Sequence diagram for AddCommand](https://github.com/AY2021S1-CS2113T-T09-2/tp/blob/master/docs/diagrams/AddCommandSequenceDiagram.png?raw=true)

 As seen from the sequence diagram above, this is the flow of an add command.\
-AddCommand is an abstract class, inheriting from it are AddTaskCommand and AddModuleComand.\
+`AddCommand` is an abstract class, inheriting from it are `AddTaskCommand` and `AddModuleCommand`.\
-The AddCommandParser decides to create either AddModuleCommand, AddTaskCommand or IncorrectCommand objects based on the user input.\
+The `AddCommandParser` decides to create either `AddModuleCommand`, `AddTaskCommand` or `IncorrectCommand` objects based on the user input.\
-Each of these have an execute() function that creates a CommandResult object that shows the user the result of the command through TextUi, using `showOutputToUser()`
+Each of these have an `execute()` function that creates a `CommandResult` object that shows the user the result of the `Command` through `TextUi`, using `showOutputToUser()`

 Given below is an example usage scenario and how the add feature behaves at each step.

 1. The user launches the application for the first time.

 2. The user inputs `add -m CS2101` into ra.VI, as the user wants to note down a module named ‘CS2101’ and add it to their module list.\
-The Ui receives the input as a string.
-Parser parses the string, and thereafter the AddCommandParser, before creating an AddModuleCommand.
+`TextUi` receives the input as a string. `Parser` and `AddCommandParser` parse the string before creating an `AddModuleCommand`.

-3. The AddModuleCommand is executed, returning a `CommandResult` containing a success message if the module has been successfully added.\
+3. The `AddModuleCommand` is executed, returning a `CommandResult` containing a success message if the module has been successfully added.\
 Otherwise, an exception message will be shown explaining the exception to the user.\
 Common reasons for failure include: